Gear Diary Yoobao Power Bank 4400mAh External Battery review photo

 Weight: 4.48oz (127gram)

 A quick look at the top section shows the flashlight and the micro USB charging port.
-Simple and clean is the way I would describe the battery overall.
+The battery is simple and clean overall.

-The side with the USB ports that is used for charging is equally simple.
+The side with the USB ports that are used for charging is equally simple.

-And here is the battery when the USB cable and the IOS device adapter are put together.
-I really appreciate the low-profile, simplicity and overall sturdiness of this battery.
-You don’t need to use the adapter that they send but it’s great that they include it so that you don’t need to carry a full long charging and sync cable if you don’t want to.
+Here is the battery when the USB cable and the iOS device adapter are put together.
+I really appreciate the low profile, simplicity, and overall sturdiness of this battery.
+You don’t need to use the adapter that they send, but it’s great that they include it so that you don’t need to carry a full-length charging and sync cable if you don’t want to.

 MSRP: $79.99 now just $49.95

-What I Like: Small in size large when it comes to capacity; includes battery charge meter; simple design that simple to use; includes a flashlight
+What I Like: Small in size, large when it comes to capacity; Includes battery charge meter; simple design that is simple to use; Includes a flashlight

 What Needs Improvement: Nothing at all